 What is bagged milk, you may ask?
 It is the single greatest invention since sliced bread.
 Gone are the days of shlepping 3 cartons of milk home every other day.
 Bags of milk hold 4 litres between 3 bags, which store nicely in the fridge.
 But how do you pour milk from a bag?
 With a milk jug of course.
-And every family has at least a dozen of those little milk bag opener magnets somewhere around the house…and never where they are supposed to be; on the side of the jug, or stuck to the fridge.
+And every family has at least a dozen of those little milk bag opener magnets somewhere around the house.

-The only thing that could top this, is daily milk delivery in a glass jar.
+The only thing better would be a return to daily milk delivery by the glass jug.
 Check out the history of bagged milk for more info.
-And by the way, 3% milk, is called Homo milk, because it’s homogenized.
+And by the way, 3% of milk, is called Homo milk, because it’s homogenized.
 Don’t ask questions, just go with it.

 2 – Turning right on the red